 When I tell him our father is dead, James decides to kick for the funeral.
 During the service at the Arizona Veterans Memorial Cemetery saguaro cacti surround us like heavy-hearted mourners, and when the minister belays the final blessing I hear it – three coos.
 Hoo-hoo-hoo.
 The call of the nightbird beckoning, “come away.”

 The desert sun beats down and scorches our exposed skin, prompting Annette to open an umbrella to protect her baby’s butt complexion.
 The air is calm and still, not even the hint of a breeze.
 I wipe sweat from the back of my neck and dry my hand on my black dress.
 The eerie calm is pierced by a sudden burst of wind that sweeps the dry landscape, like someone suddenly slamming a door in a stagnant room.
 A collage of photos depicting happier times is swept off its easel, and I know my father is gone.
 Gone with that bird.

 One of the military attendants plays Taps on a trumpet while another fires off a three-gun salute.

 “Thank you for your sacrifice,” the third one says to me as she places a folded American flag in my arms.
 She has no idea about our sacrifice, I think as I hold the flag against my chest.

 James lights up a cigarette and we all stand up to walk to the grave site.
-The smoke rises above his head like an offering as we tromp down the dusty cemetery road, clutching plastic flowers to place on our father’s grave.
+The smoke rises above his head like an offering as we tromp down the dusty cemetery road, clutching plastic flowers, the only kind that survive the unforgiving sun, to place on our father’s grave.

 — Brandi Neal